+Syntax rtc_raw_to_txt=file

-Note that this option must be placed before the --backend option on the command line.
+Note that this option must be placed before the $backend$ option on the command line e.

+For use with cspybat

-Description Use this option to make espybat act as a runtime checking messages filter.
-The option reads a file and transforms each message into a properly formatted message (as in the C-RUN Messages window).
-The only limitation is that call stack information cannot be provided.
+Description Use this option to make CSPYbat act as a runtime checking messages filter.
+The optior reads a file and transforms each message into a properly formatted message (as in the C-RUN Messages window).
+The only limitation is that call stack information cannot be provided. ;

+This option is not available in the IDE.